Long-Term Care Training Requirement

 Qualified Long-term Care Insurance Policies

-Among the provisions of Senate Bill 577 (SB 577), the “Missouri Long-term Care Partnership Program Act” was established and will be administered by the Missouri Department of Social Services in conjunction with the Missouri Department of Insurance, Financial Institutions and Professional Registration (DIFP).
+Per section 208.690-208.698 RSMo, the “Missouri Long-term Care Partnership Program Act” was established and is administered by the Missouri Department of Social Services in conjunction with the Missouri Department of Commerce and Insurance (DCI).
 The program is designed to:

 - Provide incentives for individuals to insure against the cost of providing for their long-term care needs;